 There are a few major benefits that come with having and using a Health Savings Account (HSA).
 Some of these HSA benefits include saving on taxes for health care costs, planning for retirement, and staying in control of your money.
 If you need a refresher on some basics before diving into the details of these advantages, check out our HSA Guide.

-Benefit 1: Save on Medical Expenses
+HSA Benefit 1: Save on medical expenses

 One of the major benefits of an HSA (that you may already be familiar with) is that it’s funded with pre-tax money.
 That means that you save money every time you use your HSA to pay for health care expenses.